kaitorque/ctf-writeup/README.md

 # CTF-Writeup
-PDF file of writeup for CTF from Joplin
+PDF file of writeup for CTF